 Those who suffer from migraine pain are no strangers to experimentation when it comes to alternative migraine treatments.
-Sometimes, the pain is so severe that you’ll do just about anything to make it go away—even if the method seems a bit extreme.
+Sometimes, the pain is so severe that you’ll do just about anything to make it go away—even if the method seems a bit unconventional.

 The good news is there are many alternative migraine treatment options available to choose from.
 The bad news is, it’s not easy to sift through the clutter to find what actually works—and beyond that, there’s the added complication of finding the right treatment for you.

 To help demystify your options for we rounded up some of the most popular alternative migraine treatments available to find out what’s real, what’s not, and what you should know.

 First of all, it’s important to define the phrase “alternative migraine treatments” in order to understand how choosing the right one can potentially help.
 “Alternative migraine treatments” is an umbrella term for the many different forms of possible methods individuals use to treat their migraines beyond medication.

 From acupuncture, to piercings, to essential oils, alternative treatments include a variety of practices people use to find relief.
 Some of the most popular alternative migraine treatments include: